Labours of Hercules: Ninth: Belt of Hippolyta

+Heracles fighting an Amazon.
+Detail of the Bassae Frieze, from the Temple of Apollo Epikourios at Bassae. c.420–400 BCE.
+Now in the British Museum, London, England.

 As his ninth labour, Heracles travelled to the land of the Amazons to bring back the Belt of Hippolyta, the queen of the Amazons.
 According to Apollodorus, the belt was gifted to Hippolyta by her father Ares, as an emblem of her position as queen.
 In his account, Eurystheus set Heracles the task because his daughter Admete wanted to have the belt for herself.
 In earlier sources, however, the purpose of the labour was seemingly for Heracles to overcome the Amazons, with Eurystheus requiring the belt as evidence of his success.

 Accompanied by a group of companions, Heracles set sail for the land of Amazons, which was generally believed to be along the shore at the southern end of the Black Sea.
 Sources vary on who came with him: Hellanicus states that he was accompanied by all of the Argonauts, while Pindar mentions that Peleus came on the voyage, Philochorus considered Theseus to have been his companion, and an early Corinthian vase shows Iolaus and another figure named Pasimelon by his side.
 The number of ships they leave in also varies: Apollodorus says they went in a single ship, while Herodotus states that there were three, and in a late account there were nine.
-Apollodorus relates that on the way to Themiscyra, where the Amazons lived, he and his crew stopped at the island of Paros, where several of the sons of Minos lived; when these sons killed two of Heracles' companions, he retaliated by murdering them.
-When he began threatening others, he was offered two of Minos' grandchildren, Alcaeus and Sthenelus, whom he took into his crew.
+Apollodorus relates that on the way to Themiscyra, where the Amazons lived, he and his crew stopped at the island of Paros, where several of the sons of Minos lived; when these sons killed two of Heracles's companions, he retaliated by murdering them.
+When he began threatening others, he was offered two of Minos's grandchildren, Alcaeus and Sthenelus, whom he took into his crew.
 Continuing on their voyage, they next arrived at the court of Lycus in Mysia; in a battle between Lycus and King Mygdon of Bebryces, Heracles killed the rival king and gained land from the Bebryces, and gifted it to Lycus, who named it Heraclea.